20 February, 2024

 Every year without fail I am astounded to hear that an Australian has fallen off a moped after colliding with an elephant in Thailand.
 Actually, that hasn’t happened to my knowledge but an Australian will be involved in a scooter accident overseas twice a week!

 This isn’t what astounds me.
-The fact that some do not have travel insurance, a motorbike license and/or were not wearing a helmet does.
+The fact that some do not have travel insurance, a motorbike licence and/or were not wearing a helmet does.

 If you ask for a crash helmet whilst hiring your moped in Thailand you are likely to be greeted with a chuckle followed immediately by a “are you being serious” frown.
 If you’re lucky, you may get given a cardboard box with eye holes.
 Instead of backing out of the hire shop, hiring a tuk-tuk for 50 cents or walking to your desired destination, most tourists will shrug, climb on board the rickety wreck with a slightly flat tyre, and speed off.
 Death or disaster will not greet me today, it is sunny and I am on holiday!